Parent Fact Sheets

 LEARNING COMPASSION

 As a parent, you are in a position to facilitate your child’s social and emotional development.
 One of the developmental benchmarks is a child’s ability to feel compassion.
 Compassion is defined as a feeling of empathy which makes one want to help or show mercy.
 Compassion in young children is the process which allows them to begin to think about other people’s feelings and not just their own.
-Teaching compassion to children is more relevant now than ever before.

 LEAD PAINT INFORMATION

 Lead is very dangerous to children.
 A child’s growing body absorbs more lead than adults do.
 A young child between to ages of 9 month and 6 years old are at most risk.
 Their brains and nervous systems are very sensitive to the effects of lead.
 If you are pregnant, lead can hurt your baby.
+One of the reasons babies and young children are so susceptible to lead poisoning is because they are constantly putting their fingers and other objects into their mouth that can have lead from dust or soil on them.

 IS MY CHILD HANDLING GRIEF

 After a death in your family, it is important to monitor how your child is feeling.
 All children grieve and some of these symptoms may be normal reactions, however when they last a long time or seem to be getting worse, it is time to seek medical health.
 Your pediatrician can recommend a trained therapist or counselor to help your child.
+You may be trying very hard to handle your own grief, but it is important to the healthy growth and development of your child that they process what has happened.

 IDENTIFYING LYME DISEASE